AdobeDocs/commerce-business-intelligence.en/help/mbi/guide-overview.md

 ## How to Get Help

-Contact the support team if you have questions, want to take advantage of some of your Professional Services, or encounter problems with your account.
+Contact the [support team](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en) if you have questions and want to take advantage of some of your Professional Services or if you encounter problems with your account.

 ### Service Policies